TempGROX/TempGROX/README.md

 <h1>About Me</h1>

 🔧 I'm JBrandon, I am a professional test validator who has accumulated a lot of knowledge during this time!
 I have managed to participate in a huge number of projects, as can be seen from the links above!

-If we talk about my achievements, then I have several accepted pull requests: [first](https://github.com/anoma/namada-testnets/pull/2966) and [second](https://github.com/babylonchain/networks/pull/302).

 As you have already understood, I really like to write guides on projects in which I am currently immersed.
 Stay with me and you will be completely safe)